 LAB MEDIA/SCOPE: Video showing nanoparticle as laser beam is brought close and nanoparticle is trapped (Video editor: This will accompany the second and third sentences) Note: IR laser beam is invisible.
 Particle is trapped and confined in three dimensions.

-LAB MEDIA/SCOPE: Video of trapped nanoparticle as it moves
+LAB MEDIA/SCOPE: Video of trapped nanoparticle as it moves Note: moving AuNP can be seen from sec 16.

 Turn off the laser of the optical tweezer to release the particle from the trap.
 The next step is to analyze the video on a computer.
 Use particle tracking software to determine the particle's x-y position as a function of time and find the frequency spectrum with a fast Fourier transform of this data.